xlab-si/emmy/README.md

 When a client establishes a connection to emmy server and starts communicating with it, the server will log additional information.
 How much gets logged depends on the desired log level.

 You can stop emmy server by hitting `Ctrl+C` in the same terminal window.

+#### Registration keys

+Emmy server verifies registration keys provided by clients when initiating the nym generation procedure.
+A separate server is expected to provide registration keys to clients via another channel (e.g. QR codes on physical person identification) and save the generated keys to a registration database, read by the Emmy server.

 ## Emmy clients